Antofagasta: Economy

 Antofagasta's economic development is mainly based on copper mining and nonmetallic minerals such as nitrate and iodine.

 There are refinery furnaces for the copper industry.
 Cement and lime are mined to aid copper refining.
 The area also has iron ore deposits, for steel.

 The second industrial area is located in the north of the city, where they have installed multiple operating centers of different companies, mainly along the "Pedro Aguirre Cerda Avenue."

 Since the 2010s, Antofagasta is a hub for lithium mining.
 Chile has the largest reserves of lithium worldwide and was the second largest producer in 2024, after Australia, and it is shipped from Antofagasta.

-Trade is concentrated mainly in the center of Antofagasta, around the Plaza Colón, where within the last 2 decades several national retail chains were in place.
-Moreover, in different parts of the city large supermarket chains like "Líder", "Tottus", "Unimarc", "Santa Isabel" and "Jumbo" are set up.
+The port of Antofagasta is made of three individual terminals or ports which together stand for 2.0% of the annual tonnage of Chile's external trade as of 2024.

+Trade is concentrated mainly in the center of Antofagasta, around the Plaza Colón, where within the last two decades several national retail chains were in place.
 In 2006, the national chain "Mall Plaza" was built in the coastal area and the "Casino Enjoy Antofagasta" was built in the south of the city.